center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 ## 3. Access Docker instance

-With the docker-compose running you can access the ATT&CK workbench application by visiting the URL `localhost` in your browser.
+With the docker-compose running you can access the ATT&CK Workbench application by visiting the URL `localhost` in your browser.

 ## Updating an existing install

-If you have previously built the workbench and want to rebuild based on a newer release of the codebase, the following command can be used to force a rebuild of the data.
+If you have previously built the Workbench and want to rebuild based on a newer release of the codebase, the following command can be used to force a rebuild of the data.
 Before running it, make sure that all three repositories are up-to-date with the head of the branch (typically `develop` or `master`) to ensure that compatibility issues don't occur between the components.

 ```
 docker-compose up --build